-- The steps to conducting a channel and technology audit
+- Conduct a channel audit

-- How to test to increase engagement
+- Test campaigns to increase engagement

-- Gaining a view of engagement across all channels
+- Measure engagement across all channels

-- Why you must prove business value to stakeholders
+- Prove business value to stakeholders

 The onus is therefore on Internal Communications professionals to be accountable through greater employee engagement.